Evoke (LON:EVOK) Trading Down 18.3% – Here’s What Happened

 Analyst Upgrades and Downgrades

-Several equities analysts have recently issued reports on the company.
-JPMorgan Chase & Co. decreased their price target on Evoke from GBX 82 to GBX 66 and set a “neutral” rating on the stock in a research note on Wednesday, October 29th.
-Deutsche Bank Aktiengesellschaft raised their price objective on Evoke from GBX 88 to GBX 108 and gave the company a “buy” rating in a research note on Wednesday, August 13th.
-Finally, Berenberg Bank reiterated a “buy” rating and issued a GBX 95 target price on shares of Evoke in a research report on Thursday, August 21st.
-Three analysts have rated the stock with a Buy rating and one has assigned a Hold rating to the stock.
-According to MarketBeat, the company presently has a consensus rating of “Moderate Buy” and a consensus target price of GBX 102.25.
+EVOK has been the topic of a number of research analyst reports.
+Berenberg Bank lowered Evoke to a “hold” rating and dropped their price target for the stock from GBX 95 to GBX 35 in a research note on Thursday.
+Deutsche Bank Aktiengesellschaft boosted their target price on shares of Evoke from GBX 88 to GBX 108 and gave the stock a “buy” rating in a research report on Wednesday, August 13th.
+Finally, JPMorgan Chase & Co. cut their price target on shares of Evoke from GBX 82 to GBX 66 and set a “neutral” rating on the stock in a research note on Wednesday, October 29th.
+Two research analysts have rated the stock with a Buy rating and two have assigned a Hold rating to the company.
+Based on data from MarketBeat.com, the company presently has a consensus rating of “Moderate Buy” and a consensus price target of GBX 87.25.

 - Five stocks we like better than Evoke